sebfisch/java-fun/content/_index.md

 that are particularly prevalent: `map`, `filter`, and `flatMap`.
 All of them are provided for different types by Java's standard library.
-We will discuss how to use them for [Streams](docs/streams/) and [Optionals](docs/optionals/) and then implement our own types providing these combinators.
+We will discuss how to use them for [Streams](docs/streams/) and [Optionals](docs/optionals/) and then implement our own type providing these combinators.

 The underlying source code is available online, and this tutorial includes tasks to extend it.